oracle/python-cx_Oracle/doc/module.rst

    creating a subscription.
 It specifies that the database procedure will be invoked when a message is generated.

-.. data:: SUBSCR_QOS_HAREG

-   This constant is a future possible value for the qos argument when creating a subscription.

-.. data:: SUBSCR_QOS_MULTICBK

-   This constant is a future possible value for the qos argument when creating a subscription.

-.. data:: SUBSCR_QOS_PAYLOAD

-   This constant is a future possible value for the qos argument when creating a subscription.
-It specifies that a payload be delivered with the message.

-.. data:: SUBSCR_QOS_PURGE_ON_NTFN

-   This constant can be used when creating a subscription and specifies that the subscription should be automatically unregistered after the first notification.

-.. data:: SUBSCR_QOS_RELIABLE

-   This constant is a future possible value for the qos argument when creating a subscription.
-It specifies that notifications should not be lost in the event of database failure.

-.. data:: SUBSCR_QOS_REPLICATE

-   This constant is a future possible value for the qos argument when creating a subscription.

-.. data:: SUBSCR_QOS_SECURE

-   This constant is a future possible value for the qos argument when creating a subscription.

 Database Resident Connection Pooling